Eating Habits During Pregnancy will Change

 Proteins are the structural element of your body and the body of your growing baby.
 Your baby’s tissues and organs grow by piling up millions of proteins on top of each other until each organ has reached full growth.
 Your eating habits during pregnancy must include protein.
 Try these food combinations to get complete proteins:

 - Whole wheat pasta and cheese (whole grain and dairy)

 - Bean or lentil soup with whole wheat or rice crackers (legume and whole grain)

 - Pasta with meat sauce (grain and meat)

 - Broccoli in cheese sauce (grain and dairy with some veggie protein mixed in)

-9. Your carbohydrate needs change.
-Best sources of complex carbohydrates are: pasta, potatoes, grains, legumes, nut butters, and seeds.
+Best sources of complex carbohydrates are: pasta, potatoes, grains, legumes, nut butters and seeds.
 The time-released complex carbohydrates along with fructose and lactose provide slow, steady energy and give the feeling of fullness longer, resulting in steadier blood sugar levels and a greater overall feeling of well being.

-10. Your iron needs change.
 Iron is necessary to make the extra blood you need to nourish your baby and to make the billions of red blood cells the baby needs.
 Insufficient iron (anemia) or “tired blood” makes for a tired mom.
-Most women need to double the amount of iron in their diet when they’re pregnant, taking in at least 60 milligrams of elemental iron each day, more if anemic or carrying multiples.
+Most women’s eating habits during pregnancy needs to include double the amount of iron they usually eat, taking in at least 60 milligrams of elemental iron each day, more if anemic or carrying multiples.
 It is nearly impossible to consume enough dietary iron while pregnant without eating excess calories.
 If iron upsets your already upset stomach, ask your doctor if you can safely delay taking iron supplements until after your morning sickness subsides, since the greatest demand for iron is in the second half of your pregnancy.